-Mujib Lodhi, Chief Information Officer and Senior Vice President of Customer Experience.
-As Chief Information Officer, Mr. Lodhi is responsible for the management of the information security and technology at the Authority, including its business applications, computing infrastructure, networks and cyber security, as well as oversight of PSEG Long Island's information technology platforms.
+Mujib Lodhi, Chief Information Officer and Senior Vice President of Customer Experience, is responsible for the management of the information security and technology at the Authority, including its business applications, computing infrastructure, networks and cyber security, as well as oversight of PSEG Long Island's information technology platforms.
 As Senior Vice President of Customer Experience, Mr. Lodhi is responsible for overseeing and implementing end-to-end strategies to enhance the customer experience for residential and commercial customers.
 Prior to the Authority, Mr. Lodhi spent over two decades as the Chief Information Officer for large utilities across the United States including Riverside Public Utilities, Washington Suburban Sanitary Commission, and District of Columbia Water and Sewer Authority.
-Mr. Lodhi has authored papers on advanced data analytics with IBM research scientists.
+Mr. Lodhi has earned over a dozen CIO awards for levering technology and improving business performance and has authored papers on advanced data analytics with IBM research scientists.
 Mr. Lodhi holds a B.S. from the University of Indianapolis in Management Information Systems.
 He has also completed graduate coursework in Leadership from Nyack College, the Management Development Program from Harvard's Graduate School of Education and Leadership, and the Strategic Management Program from Cornell University.